 The Honors Advising Process

-The honors advising guidelines below for first-year students, sophomores, juniors, and seniors are designed for students who begin the Honors Program as first-semester, first-year students.
-If you join the program after you have already earned between 15 and 45 hours of college credit, you should plan to complete more than one honors requirement per semester until you get caught up.
-An honors advisor can help you make a plan.
-We want all of our students to complete as many of the other honors requirements as possible before beginning their capstone projects.
+The Honors advising guidelines below are designed for students who begin the Honors Program as first-semester, first-year students.
+If you join the program after you have already earned between 15 and 45 hours of college credit, you should plan to complete more than one Honors requirement per semester until you get caught up.
+Meet with an Honors advisor to develop a plan.
+Your goal will be to complete as many of the other Honors requirements as possible before beginning your capstone project.

 As you refer to the guidelines, keep in mind that you will need to look ahead a semester.
 For example, a second semester sophomore should read the guidelines for junior year.

-***The Honors Office (HO) hold is placed on the accounts of currently active members of the University Honors Program to ensure that students meet with an Honors advisor each fall and spring semester before utilizing their priority registration privileges.
-An Honors advisor will remove the HO hold after the Honors student has attended an Honors advising appointment.
-Please call (470) 578-2364 or email firstname.lastname@example.org to schedule an appointment to resolve your HO hold.
+***The Honors Office (HO) hold is placed on the accounts of currently active members of the University Honors Program to ensure that students meet with an Honors advisor to select the correct Honors courses.
+The Honors advising hold will be removed after the student has met with an Honors advisor.

 Advising Tips by Year